nounsDAO/nouns-monorepo/README.md

-# nounsequitur-monorepo
+# noun-sequiturs-monorepo

-Noun Sequitur is a comic strip for all time.
+Noun Sequiturs is a series of comic strips based on Nouns.

-Based on Nouns DAO, a generative avatar art collective run by a group of crypto misfits.
+They will be issued in seasons, the first season will have 52 weekly comics.

+There will be an auction for each comic,Each comic is tied to a specific token, and a video of the making of that comic which will be sent to the auction winner privately.

+Technically, the image for that comic will be stored on IPFS with the hash committed to that specific token ID.

-TODOs:
+### TODOs:

-[ ] contracts (see readme in package)
+- [ ] contracts (see readme in package)
-[ ] names based on Noun Sequitur
+- [ ] names based on Noun Sequitur
-[ ] remove unused packages
+- [ ] remove unused packages

-## Contributing

-If you're interested in contributing to Nouns DAO repos we're excited to have you.
-Please discuss any changes in `#developers` in [discord.gg/nouns](https://discord.gg/nouns) prior to contributing to reduce duplication of effort and in case there is any prior art that may be useful to you.

-## Packages

-### nouns-api

-The [nouns api](packages/nouns-api) is an HTTP webserver that hosts token metadata.
-This is currently unused because on-chain, data URIs are enabled.

-### nouns-assets

-The [nouns assets](packages/nouns-assets) package holds the Noun PNG and run-length encoded image data.

-### nouns-bots

-The [nouns bots](packages/nouns-bots) package contains a bot that monitors for changes in Noun auction state and notifies everyone via Twitter and Discord.

-### nouns-contracts

-The [nouns contracts](packages/nouns-contracts) is the suite of Solidity contracts powering Nouns DAO.

-### nouns-sdk

-The [nouns sdk](packages/nouns-sdk) exposes the Nouns contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.

-### nouns-subgraph

-In order to make retrieving more complex data from the auction history, [nouns subgraph](packages/nouns-subgraph) contains subgraph manifests that are deployed onto [The Graph](https://thegraph.com).

-### nouns-webapp

-The [nouns webapp](packages/nouns-webapp) is the frontend for interacting with Noun auctions as hosted at [nouns.wtf](https://nouns.wtf).
+- [ ] or import as module

 ## Quickstart